zubinchopra/portaldocs/portal-sdk/generated/top-legacy-editscopes.md

 ```

+#### String typed path methodology

 The string-typed path methodology can be used instead of the `EditScopeAccessor`.
 The string-typed path is discouraged because it is not compile-time verified.
-The form field ViewModel constructor accepts a string-typed path that contains the location of the EditScope observable to which the Form field should bind, as in the code located at    `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
+The form field `ViewModel` constructor accepts a string-typed path that contains the location of the `EditScope` observable to which the Form field should bind, as in the code located at    `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
 It is also in the following code.

  ```typescript